PaulOnKithub/CalculatorProject/README.md

-# CalculatorProject
-# Simple JavaFX calculator.
-Supports negative and decimal values.
+# A simple JavaFX calculator that supports negative and decimal values.
-# Feel free to experiment with the app.
+Feel free to experiment with the app.
-# Needed Libraries; Javafx , and Spring core framework.
+# Needed Libraries; Javafx , and Spring core.